charasyn/CCExpand/README.md

 control codes into an EarthBound ROM hack.

 ## Usage
+1. Download `ccexpand.ccs`
 1. Write assembly functions to implement your custom functionality (see the documentation in `ccexpand.ccs` and the examples)
 1. Add your assembly routine to `CodeTable` in `ccexpand.ccs`
+1. Recommended: Add commands that wrap your control code to make it easier to use (see `cc_asmcall.ccs` for a good example)
 1. Use your new control code in a script!
-1. Recommended: Add commands that wrap your control code to make it easier to use (see `cc_asmcall.ccs` for a good example)
+1. Add all script files to a CoilSnake project and compile (or compile manually with standalone CCScript)

 ## Examples
 Some examples of custom control codes can be seen in the `example/` directory: